ArjunaCluster/ArjunaUsers/getting_started/connecting.md

 # Skip CMU's VPN and connect to Arjuna via unix.andrew.cmu.edu
 # You will be prompted for your CMU password to login to unix.andrew.cmu.edu
-# before being forwarded to arjuna
+# before being forwarded to Arjuna
 Host arjuna-jump
     User andrewID
     ForwardAgent yes